psycopg/psycopg2/doc/src/extensions.rst

 .. data:: ISOLATION_LEVEL_READ_COMMITTED

-    This is usually the the default PostgreSQL value, but a different default may be set in the database configuration.
+    This is usually the default PostgreSQL value, but a different default may be set in the database configuration.

     A new transaction is started at the first `~cursor.execute()` command on a cursor and at each new `!execute()` after a `~connection.commit()` or a